Eric and Wendy Schmidt Environment and Art Prize

 The Eric and Wendy Schmidt Environment and Art Prize is a juried prize that supports artists whose practices address critical intersections in art, architecture, design, climate, conservation, sustainability, and environmental justice.

-Funded by philanthropists Eric and Wendy Schmidt, the prize will be awarded by MOCA to an artist every two years from 2024 until 2030, resulting in three prizes over six years.
-The Eric and Wendy Schmidt Environment and Art Prize awards a $100,000 unrestricted honorarium as well as institutional support to complete a new project that will be commissioned and presented by MOCA.
-The winner will also engage and collaborate with communities in Los Angeles and beyond.
+Funded by philanthropists Eric and Wendy Schmidt, the prize is awarded by MOCA every two years from 2024 until 2030.
+The Eric and Wendy Schmidt Environment and Art Prize awards a $100,000 unrestricted honorarium and institutional support to complete a new project presented by MOCA.
+The winners also engage and collaborate with communities in Los Angeles and beyond.

 Selection Process

-A five-person jury will select the winners of the Eric and Wendy Schmidt Environment and Art Prize.
+Following nominations by a committee of 15 to 20 representatives from diverse fields, a five-person jury selected the winners of the Eric and Wendy Schmidt Environment and Art Prize.
 Inaugural jury members for 2024 are: Johanna Burton, Maurice Marciano Director of MOCA; Maria Seferian, President, Hillspire; Dan Hammer, Managing Partner at Ode, Co-founder at Clay, and Advisor to the MOCA Environmental Council; John Kenneth Paranada, Curator of Art and Climate Change, Sainsbury Center; and Carson Chan, Director of the Emilio Ambasz Institute for the Joint Study of the Built and the Natural Environment, MoMA.
 MOCA’s Environmental Council–the first such body convened by a major U.S. art museum–advises MOCA in the administration and execution of the prize.

 Presentation